vseryakov/backendjs/README.md

 * Experimental database drivers for MySQL, Cassandra, Riak, CouchDB
 * Experimental DynamoDB Streams processing in background worker processes
 * Easily extensible to support any kind of database, provides a database driver on top of Redis with all supported methods as an example.
-* Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a quick start.
 * Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.